 Type 2: “Motor dysgraphia“ is a condition caused by poor fine-motor skills, poor dexterity and/or poor muscle tone.
 Generally written work is poor to illegible, even if it is copied from another source.
 Letter formation may be legible in very short samples of writing.
 However, this is usually after extreme efforts and the dedication of unreasonable amounts of time on the student’s part.
 Spelling skills are not impaired.

 Type 3: “Spatial dysgraphia“ is the condition is caused by a defect in spatial awareness.
 Students may have illegible spontaneously written work as well as illegible copied work.
 Spelling skills are generally not impaired.

 A high proportion of both primary and secondary children who have poor handwriting are often labelled as suffering from ‘dysgraphia’.
 Experts are not sure what causes this.
 The general consensus is that early intervention can help prevent or reduce the problems.
 The International Dyslexia Association state that pupils with with this label require early intervention or specialised instruction in all the relevant skills that are interfering with their learning of written language.

 How to help?

-Many schools do not have systematic instructional programmes in handwriting and spelling and it is important to assess whether children need easily understandable, systematic instruction in handwriting and spelling in addition to word reading and decoding.
-Students may also need ongoing, explicit instruction in handwriting, spelling, and composition.
+Many schools do not have systematic instructional programmes in handwriting and spelling and children require understandable, systematic instruction in handwriting and spelling in addition to word reading and decoding.
+Students may need ongoing, explicit instruction in handwriting, spelling, and composition.

 The Magic Link Handwriting Programme provides clear and concise handwriting instructions.
 The focus is on handwriting as well as spelling patterns.
-Proven results have helped thousands of pupils with dysgraphia, dyspraxia and dyslexia.
-The programme is colour -coded and presented one vowel at a time so children can learn the formation of each of the 5 vowels and its combination at a time.
+Proven results have helped thousands of pupils with dysgraphia, dyspraxia and/or dyslexia.
+The programme is colour -coded and presented one vowel at a time so children can learn the formation of each of the 5 vowels and its combination individually and sequentially.